One-Language/Book/WARNINGS.md

 #### MARKDOWN

 To translate book on 'section{} / summary {}'
-1. Do not remove # or add a new one # or add a new one 1. , 2. , 3.  , 4. ... list
+1. Do not remove #
+2. Do not add new #

-2. Correct example
+3. Do not add a new list.
+Example: 4, 5, 6, 7.

+**Correct example**

 ```python